Beds & Comfort · Senior dogs

 - Best overall

-- Supportive memory foam with washable cover
+- Supportive orthopaedic bed with washable cover

 - Best for stiffness

-- Thicker memory foam mattress
+- Flat memory foam mattress

 - Best for curlers

-- Bolster orthopedic bed
+- Orthopaedic bolster bed

-- Best for cleaning
+- Best for easy cleaning

 - Removable-cover washable bed

-- Best for cold homes
+- Best for cold rooms

 At a glance